sveltejs/rfcs/text/0000-targeted-slots.md

 Instead of a fallback for an element that is in simple slots, there will be a fallback for content and some attributes.

-Generally - gives superpowers of combining to... `<svelte:element>`, and improves the performance of slots.
+Generally - gives superpowers of combining to... `<svelte:element/>`, and improves the performance of slots.

 ## Motivation